HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems.md

     \dot{\rho} = \mathcal{L}(\rho) =-i \[\hat{H}, \rho\] + \sum_{j,k} \Gamma_{j,k} \left( L_{j}\rho L_{k}^{\dagger} - \frac{1}{2} \\{ L_k^{\dagger} L_j, \rho \\} \right)
 \\]

-In struqture they are composed of a Hamiltonian (MixedHamiltonianSystem) and noise (MixedLindbladNoiseSystem).
+In struqture they are composed of a Hamiltonian (MixedHamiltonian) and noise (MixedLindbladNoiseSystem).
 They have different ways to set terms in Rust and Python:

 ### Examples